SureshPokhrel-1/Aethalometer_AE33/README.md

 Note: Make sure that the dat files are stored serially in the folder.

-** Kindly Acknowledge this any report for the use.
+** Kindly Acknowledge this in any report for the use.